yaroslaff/sql-export/README.md

 ---
 ~~~

-### export SQL to many files with any custom template
+### Export SQL to many files with any custom template
 Provide output filename template (`-o`) and template (`--tpl`)

 ~~~